soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 Doesn't it look like a function that takes two functions and returns a third function that is the composition of the two?

-We can now use this operator to change or HTML functions.
+We can now use this operator to change our HTML functions.
 Let's start with one example: `p_`.

 Before, we had: